 Next, try updating your applications to the latest version.

-App developers are rolling out iPhone 12/iOS 14 support updates and they could help stabilize your device’s performance.
+App developers are still rolling out iPhone 12/iOS 14 support updates and they could help stabilize your device’s performance.

 Before you install the latest version of an app, make sure you dig into reviews from other iPhone 12/iOS 14 users.
 If the reviews are mostly good, you’ll want to download the latest version.